onzfonz/comp227/src/content/2/en/part2e.md

 If you use Open weather map, [here](https://openweathermap.org/weather-conditions#Icon-list) is the description for how to get weather icons.

-**NB:** In some browsers (such as Firefox) the chosen API might send an error response, which indicates that HTTPS encryption is not supported, although the request URL starts with `http://`.
+> **NB:** In some browsers (such as Firefox) the chosen API might send an error response, which indicates that HTTPS encryption is not supported, although the request URL starts with `http://`.
 This issue can be fixed by completing the exercise using Chrome.

-**NB:** You need an api-key to use almost every weather service.
+*You will need an api-key to use almost every weather service.*
-Do not save the api-key to source control!
-Nor hardcode the api-key to your source code.
+**Do not save the api-key to source control!** Nor hardcode the api-key to your source code.
 Instead use an [environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables/) to save the key.

 Assuming the api-key is `t0p53cr3t4p1k3yv4lu3`, when the application is started like so: